Frequently Asked Questions

 A: Our institution charges graduate students by the number of credits they take.
 The exact tuition amounts for graduate students are available on the Tuition and Fees webpage.

 Q: Can I receive financial aid?

-A: Financial aid is only available to matriculated students in a Masters program who are registered for at least six credits each semester.
+A: All graduate students are eligible for financial aid if they are matriculated students in a Master degree or initial teacher licensure program and they are registered for at least six credits each semester.